 AI in customer service has far from hit its peak.
 As it grows more mature, it looks set to revolutionize customer service in new, exciting ways.

-Gartner predicts that 80% of customer service teams will have applied generative AI technology by 2025.
+In recent research, Gartner predicted that 80% of customer service teams will have applied generative AI technology by 2025.
 Conversational and generative AI is rapidly evolving to provide more personalized, human-like interactions and customer service proactivity.

 This is projected to streamline contact center operations, boost agent productivity, and improve the overall quality of self-service support.
 With the ability to handle increasingly nuanced requests and help customers at critical friction points, customers can progressively trust in, and recognize, the value of AI.